 But I think I only recall one character who ever had the same sense of wonderment and affection for something like the architecture in Columbus.
 It came in another artistically-minded and entrancing movie, Museum Hours, where the bright-eyed security guard watches over the art in his stead with the same degree of relish.
 He loves being surrounded by such sights.

 There’s a mood wafting over the film’s canvas that can either be interpreted as melancholy or serenity.
 Because beautiful things often manage to raise our spirits while also burrowing into our distinct places of hurt.
 That’s how we manage to cope and ultimately come to terms with them.
-That’s much of what is being done here.

-So Columbus is a picture that comes like a whisper, looking austere and aloof, but rip away the walls, the exteriors of some phenomenal architectural marvels, and you will come to find a beating heart that is well worth its weight.
+So Columbus is a picture coming like a whisper, looking austere and aloof, but rip away the walls, the exteriors of some phenomenal architectural marvels, and you will come to find a beating heart that is well worth its weight.
 No doubt this picture will be glossed over by many.
 But that makes its discovery all the sweeter.